cbpark/mcggh/README.md

 # MCGGH

-A parton-level Monte Carlo generator for Higgs production through gluon fusion process at hadron collider.
+A parton-level Monte Carlo generator for Higgs production through gluon fusion process at hadron colliders with proton-proton collision.

 ## Requirements